-Name, municipality of residence and position held Principal occupation for the past five years Director since PETER M. BROWN Vancouver, British Columbia Chairman of the Board, Chief Executive Officer and director Chairman of the Board and Chief Executive Officer of the Company and Canaccord Capital Corporation 1997 (1) ARPAD A. BUSSON London, England Director Chairman of the Board of the EIM Group 2005 WILLIAM J. EEUWES (2,3,4) Burlington, Ontario Director Vice President of Manulife Capital 2002 MICHAEL D. HARRIS (3, 5) Toronto, Ontario Director Senior business adviser of Goodmans LLP 2004 BRIAN D. HARWOOD (2) West Vancouver, British Columbia Director Retired 2004 TIMOTHY J.D.
-HOARE London, England Director Chairman of the Board and Chief Executive Officer of Canaccord Adams Limited 2005 TERRENCE A. LYONS (2, 3, 6) Vancouver, British Columbia Lead Director Chairman of the Board of Northgate Minerals Corporation 2004 MARK G. MAYBANK Toronto, Ontario Chief Operating Officer and director Chief Operating Officer of the Company and President and Chief Operating Officer of Canaccord Capital Corporation; Head of Research of Canaccord Capital Corporation 2006 PAUL D. REYNOLDS London, England President and director President of the Company and President and Chief Operating Officer of Canaccord Adams Limited 2005 MICHAEL A. WALKER West Vancouver, British Columbia Director Senior Fellow of The Fraser Institute and President of The Fraser Institute Foundation 2006 JOHN B. ZAOZIRNY Calgary, Alberta Director Vice Chairman of the Board of Canaccord Capital Corporation and counsel to McCarthy Tétrault LLP 2004
+Name, municipality of residence and position held Principal occupation for the past five years Director since PETER M. BROWN Vancouver, British Columbia Chairman of the Board of the Company and Canaccord Capital Corporation 1997 (1) Chairman of the Board and director Chief Executive Officer of the Company until 2007 MASSIMO CARELLO London, England Director Corporate director 2008 WILLIAM J. EEUWES (2, 3, 4) Burlington, Ontario Director Vice-President of Manulife Capital 2002 MICHAEL D. HARRIS (3,5) Toronto, Ontario Director Senior Business Adviser of Goodmans LLP 2004 BRIAN D. HARWOOD (2) West Vancouver, British Columbia Director Retired 2004 TIMOTHY J.D.
+HOARE London, England Director Chairman of the Board and Chief Executive Officer of Canaccord Adams Limited 2005 TERRENCE A. LYONS (2, 3, 6) Vancouver, British Columbia Lead Director Chairman of the Board of Northgate Minerals Corporation 2004 Mark G. Maybank Toronto, Ontario Chief Operating Officer and director Chief Operating Officer of the Company and President and Chief Operating Officer of Canaccord Capital Corporation 2006

+PAUL D. REYNOLDS London, England President and Chief Executive Officer of the Company.
+2005 Chief Executive Officer, President and director Chief Operating Officer of Canaccord Adams Limited until 2007 MICHAEL A. WALKER West Vancouver, British Columbia Director Senior Fellow of The Fraser Institute and President of The Fraser Institute Foundation 2006 JOHN B. ZAOZIRNY Calgary, Alberta Director Vice-Chairman of the Board of Canaccord Capital Corporation and counsel to McCarthy Tétrault LLP 2004
-(1) In 1968, Mr. Brown joined the company that formerly carried on the business of Canaccord Capital Corporation; he became a director of the Company in 1997 when the Canaccord corporate group was reorganized and the Company was incorporated.

-(2) Member of the Audit Committee.

-(3) Member of the Corporate Governance and Compensation Committee.

-(4) Mr. Eeuwes was a director of a private company, Micro-Optics Development Corp., until April 2003.
-Within a year after his resignation as a director, the company was subject to a court appointed trustee and filed for court protection under insolvency statutes.

-- (5) Mr. Harris was a director of Naturade, Inc., a company publicly traded in the United States, until August 2006.
-Within a year after his resignation as a director, that company filed for reorganization under Chapter 11 of the U.S. Bankruptcy Code. - (6) Mr. Lyons is the president and a director of FT Capital Ltd. which is presently subject to a cease trade order for failure to file financial statements.
+- (1) In 1968, Mr. Brown joined the company that formerly carried on the business of Canaccord Capital Corporation; he became a director of the Company in 1997 when the Canaccord corporate group was reorganized and the Company was incorporated. - (2) Member of the Audit Committee. - (3) Member of the Corporate Governance and Compensation Committee. - (4) Mr. Eeuwes was a director of a private company, Micro-Optics Development Corp., until April 2003.
+Within a year after his resignation as a director, that company was subject to a court appointed trustee and filed for court protection under insolvency statutes. - (5) Mr. Harris was a director of Naturade, Inc., a company publicly traded in the United States, until August 2006.
+Within a year after his resignation as a director, that company filed for reorganization under Chapter 11 of the US Bankruptcy Code. - (6) Mr. Lyons is the president and a director of FT Capital Ltd. which is presently subject to a cease trade order for failure to file financial statements.
 At the request of Brookfield Asset Management (formerly Brascan Corporation), Mr. Lyons joined the board of FT Capital Ltd. and was appointed its President in 1990 in order to assist in its reorganization, which is ongoing.
 Mr. Lyons was also a director of International Utilities Structures Inc. (IUSI) from 1991 to 2005.
 On October 17, 2003, IUSI was granted protection from its creditors under the Companies' Creditors Arrangement Act ("CCAA") by the Court of Queen's Bench in Alberta.
 On March 31, 2005, an Order was granted approving final plan and distribution to creditors for IUSI under the CCAA.
 That plan was accepted by all parties and Mr. Lyons resigned as a director concurrent with the final order under the CCAA.